 Conduct liver function tests prior to initiating treatment with Esbriet [see Warnings and Precautions (5.1)].

-The recommended daily maintenance dosage of Esbriet is 801 mg (three 267 mg capsules) three times a day with food for a total of 2403 mg/day.
-Doses should be taken at the same time each day.
+The recommended daily maintenance dosage of Esbriet is 801 mg three times daily for a total of 2403 mg/day.
+Doses should be taken with food at the same time each day.

-Upon initiation of treatment, titrate to the full dosage of nine capsules per day over a 14-day period as follows:
+Upon initiation of treatment, titrate to the full dosage of 2403 mg/day over a 14-day period as follows:

 Dosage Modifications due to Adverse Reactions